 What is a Life Estate and Life Estate Pur Autre Vie?

 A life estate is a real estate interest held for the duration of a particular person’s life.
 The designated person is called a life tenant.
-The interest is restricted by the life of tenant, meaning once they die the interest ends.
+The interest is restricted by the life of the tenant, meaning once they die, the interest ends.
 Interestingly a life tenant may sell, mortgage, or lease the property for the duration of the estate to another person, and that’s exactly what a life estate pur autre vie is.

 Life Estate Pur Autre Vie Examples

 A life estate pur autre vie can be created in a variety of ways and for a variety of reasons.

 For example, if person A holds a life estate measured by her own life and then sells or otherwise transfers her interest to person B for the rest of person C’s life, B now has a life estate pur autre vie.
 Person B’s estate ends when person C dies.

 Here’s a more textbook example: let’s say there is a meeting between a widow, Mrs. Smith, and a widower.
 Mrs. Smith takes up residence at her new husband’s home and is adamant about keeping her house.
 She can either leave the house empty or rent it out and collect rental revenue.
 Mrs. Smith decides to let Mrs. Jones live in her home.
 Mrs. Smith bestows an estate pur autre vie on Mrs. Jones.
 Therefore she can dwell in the rented property until Mrs. Smith passes away.
 When Mrs. Smith dies, the property reverts to her estate, and Mrs. Jones is forced to abandon the rental.

 Other Terms Associated With Pur Autre Vie